Resigning from a job

 Getting out with mutual understanding

 Often, employers don’t want to forcefully keep you employed.
 So, if you don’t want to continue with your current employer, talk to them personally and convince them to let you go.
 There are maximum chances that they will agree to mutually cancel the contract.
-But sometimes, they may not agree to free you.
-In this situation, you will have to find out other ways to get out of the work contract legally.
+However, they may not always agree to free you.
+In this situation, you will have to find other ways to get out of the work contract legally.
+Additionally, presenting a well-thought-out plan for transition or offering to help find a replacement might sweeten the deal, making the employer more amenable to your departure.

 How to Get Out of a Work Contract Legally - Getting out with mutual understanding